-After determining the STRP GASB discount rate as of June 30, 2017, the June 30, 2017 actuarial valuations were recalculated using the 7.10% discount rate.
+After determining the STRP GASB discount rate as of June 30, 2018, the June 30, 2018 actuarial valuations were recalculated using the 7.10% discount rate.
 These recalculations are sometimes referred to as "financial reporting actuarial valuations" to indicate differences in methodology from regular (funding) actuarial valuation calculations.
 All Programs were valued using the Individual Entry Age Normal Cost (EAN) actuarial cost method as specified under GASB 67/68.
-Note that for purposes of GASB 67/68 calculations, future SBMA Program benefits were considered to be substantively automatic and have been included for future years in all liability calculations.
+Note that for purposes of GASB 67/68 calculations, future SBMA Program benefits are considered to be substantively automatic and have been included at the current 85% purchasing power level for future years in all liability calculations.

 The resulting liabilities were allocated to past and future service using the EAN cost method.
-The Total Pension Liability is the amount of GASB valuation liability allocated to past service; therefore, it is somewhat analogous to the Actuarial Obligation figures shown in the June 30, 2017 actuarial valuation reports.
+The Total Pension Liability is the amount of GASB valuation liability allocated to past service; therefore, it is somewhat analogous to the Actuarial Obligation figures shown in the June 30, 2018 actuarial valuation reports.
 However, it will differ from those figures due to discount rate, cost method changes for the DBS and CBB Programs, inclusion of the SBMA liabilities, and exclusion of the MPP Program obligation (which is included in DB Program liabilities for funding purposes).

-The June 30, 2017 Total Pension Liability (TPL) was then projected forward to the June 30, 2018 reporting date.
-The June 30, 2018 Net Pension Liability is equal to the Total Pension Liability as of that date, less the Fiduciary Net Position for the STRP as of that date.
-The following exhibit shows the changes in the Total Pension Liability, Fiduciary Net Position, and Net Pension Liability between June 30, 2017 and June 30, 2018.
+The June 30, 2018 Total Pension Liability (TPL) was then projected forward to the June 30, 2019 reporting date.
+The June 30, 2019 Net Pension Liability is equal to the Total Pension Liability as of that date, less the Fiduciary Net Position for the STRP as of that date.
+The following exhibit shows the changes in the Total Pension Liability, Fiduciary Net Position, and Net Pension Liability between June 30, 2018 and June 30, 2019.